gvengel/exim_exporter/README.md

 ```

 The exporter will need read access to exim's log and spool directories.
-Therefor, it is recommended to run as the same user as the exim server.
+Therefore, it is recommended to run as the same user as the exim server.

 Alternately, a simple Debian package is provided which installs the exporter as a service.